GoogleCloudPlatform/click-to-deploy/k8s/postgresql/README.md

 #### Set up command line tools

-You'll need the following tools in your environment:
+You'll need the following tools in your development environment.
+If you are using Cloud Shell, `gcloud`, `kubectl`, Docker, and Git are installed in your environment by default.

 -   [docker](https://docs.docker.com/install/)
 -   [gcloud](https://cloud.google.com/sdk/gcloud/)